UEFA to investigate Barcelona for its referee payments

 The European soccer body asked Thursday for an investigation into the matter, which is already being pursued by prosecutors in Spain.

-Champions League regulations in effect since April 2007 allow UEFA to ban teams from the competition for one season if they were involved in fixing matches.
+Champions League regulations in effect since 2007 allow for clubs to be removed from European competitions if they were involved in fixing matches.
+Further disciplinary sanctions can follow.

 UEFA said Thursday it asked disciplinary inspectors to “conduct an investigation regarding a potential violation of UEFA’s legal framework by FC Barcelona in connection with the so-called ‘Caso Negreira.’”